frossm/dirsize/README.md

 [![Get it from the Snap Store](https://snapcraft.io/static/images/badges/en/snap-store-black.svg)](https://snapcraft.io/dirsize)

 ## Wrapup
 I'm making this freely available in the hope that others may find this useful.
-Please let me know if you have any issues, thoughts or suggestions for enhancements by emailing dirsize@fross.org.
+Please let me know if you have any issues, thoughts or suggestions for enhancements by mailing dirsize@fross.org.

 ## License
 The MIT License